 4. View your sales performance

-In order to improve your online business and gain insights into your customers’ buying behaviours, it’s important to monitor your sales performance.
+In order to improve your online business and gain insights into your customers’ buying behaviors, it’s important to monitor your sales performance.

 To view additional stats, such as traffic sources and conversions by traffic source for an individual listing, just click the listing.